Get

 • Fever

 However, these signs are not specific to pancreatitis in dogs.
 They may be present in any number of other illnesses seen in dogs.
-To make a diagnosis, your vet will have to run tests.
+To make a diagnosis, the vet will have to run tests.
 These may include a blood chemistry panel, pancreatic enzymes, complete blood cell count, urinalysis, and maybe even abdominal ultrasound.

 Even if this initial panel points to pancreatitis, your dog may still need additional testing to reach a solid diagnosis of pancreatitis.